qgustavor/megajs-docs/versioned_docs/version-1.0/tutorial/install.md

 import { Storage } from 'https://cdn.skypack.dev/megajs@1'
 ```

 Skypack supports `?dts` to provide type declarations but it will return Node types which are not compatible with Deno.
 That's why you need to use `@deno-types` to load the correct type declarations.
-You will also need to run Deno with `--allow-net` or `--prompt` because Mega use multiple domains and Deno still not support something like `--allow-net=*.mega.co.nz` (the API still uses `.co.nz`, not `.nz`).
+You will also need to run Deno with `--allow-net` or `--prompt` because MEGA use multiple domains and Deno still not support something like `--allow-net=*.mega.co.nz` (the API still uses `.co.nz`, not `.nz`).

 You can also use `<script>` tags to load the UMD version: